Lviv (Lvov) is a city and administrative center of Lviv region of Ukraine located on the picturesque Roztochchya Upland on the Poltva River.

-Lviv was given to Austria on the first partition of Poland in 1772 and, after the fall of Austro-Hungary in 1918, the city was ruled by Ukrainian bourgeoisie who proclaimed a short-live “Western Ukrainian People’s Republic”.
+Lviv was given to Austria on the first partition of Poland in 1772 and, after the fall of Austro-Hungary in 1918, the city was ruled by Ukrainians who proclaimed the short-lived “The Western Ukrainian People’s Republic”.
 But the Poles drove Ukrainian troops out and regained control.

-The city was joined to the Ukrainian Soviet Socialist Republic together with western Ukraine in 1939.
-During the German occupation, over 200,000 citizens were killed in concentration camps.
+The city was joined to the Ukrainian Soviet Socialist Republic together with other regions of present western Ukraine in 1939.
+During the German occupation, over 200,000 people were killed in concentration camps.

-After the war, most of the Polish population left the city and moved to Poland, mainly its western part, to former German lands (a lot of people moved to Wroclaw).
+After the war, most of the Polish population left the city and moved to Poland, mainly to its western part, to former German lands (a lot of people moved to Wroclaw).

 Local architecture reflects a lot of European styles corresponding to different historical epochs.